bretkikehara/openshift-sonatype-nexus-jetty/README.md

 Openshift Sonatype Nexus DIY Cartridge
 -------------------------

-This [Openshift](https://www.openshift.com/) cartridge facilitates running a lightweight cartridge by storing only the [Sonatype Nexus](http://www.sonatype.org/nexus/) configurations.
-The build hook will download and configure the Sonatype Nexus Jetty bundle.
+The problem with other Openshift Nexus projects boil down to three main problems: disk usage, little documentation, or war distributions.
+This [Openshift](https://www.openshift.com/) cartridge facilitates running a lightweight application (less than 100 MB to start) by storing only the [Sonatype Nexus](http://www.sonatype.org/nexus/) configurations and deployment.
+The build hook will automatically download and configure the Sonatype Nexus Jetty bundle distribution.
+The start hook script is the only custom code needed to run this application.

 ## Quickstart: Deploy from GitHub